Tissue Expander and Implant-Based Reconstruction

 Recovering At Home

-After your implant reconstruction surgery, Dr. Craig will provide you with precise instructions that need to be followed diligently.
+After your implant reconstruction surgery, our doctors will provide you with precise instructions that need to be followed diligently.
 Because all patients are unique, each will receive specific guidance and instructions that may vary slightly.
 Your at-home recovery regimen may include certain exercises to prevent stiffness and problems with scar tissue build up.
 Detailed instructions on how to properly care for staples, stitches, dressings, and surgical drains will also be provided, and it is critical that Houston breast reconstruction patients stay vigilant about their at-home recovery process and you should report anything that appears unusual to your doctors immediately.

 Psychological Benefits Of Implant-Based Breast Reconstruction